 (Confusing terminology alert: you’ll often hear such a thing described as an “ontology”.
 We like “knowledge graph” because that’s very specific to what it is.
 And there’s some ambiguity: people often use ontology to also mean a taxonomy)

 Knowledge graphs can be used to answer questions about the information.
-If someone asks “what animals do dog bites?”.
+If someone asks “what animals do dogs bite?”.
 We might be able to translate this (using a tool like Mycroft into a structured query that looks like:

 - This animal is bitten